anatoliyv/bunk-beer-api-swiftui-demo/Punk/README.md

     it's id with `.joined(separator: "%7C")`.
 More complex API calls need full support of data encoding.

 - Unit / UI testing 🤘

+- Think about memory usage.
+SDWebImage has it's a lot.
+Also `BeerViewModel` has not clearing of cache.